Foreign Tax Credit Form in ProFile: Review and frequently asked questions.

 I pay taxes in the US.
 Am I being taxed twice?

-Once you complete the sections for foreign income, foreign taxes paid, and country on FTC form, it provides you with the federal and provincial foreign tax credit based on the calculations on the T2209 and T2036 forms.
+Once you've filled out the foreign income, foreign taxes paid, and country sections on the FTC form, you’ll see your federal and provincial foreign tax credit amounts calculated using the T2209 and T2036 forms.

 What is this warning regarding the 20(11) deduction?

-Tax treaties between Canada and other countries vary, and ProFile does not track them.
-ProFile provides the 15% calculation, but users must review Subsection 20(11) and tax treaties for the country entered.
-If correct, it is safe for the user to sign off the message or adjust the amount as necessary.
+Tax treaties between Canada and other countries vary, and ProFile doesn't track them.
+ProFile calculates 15%, but you need to review Subsection 20(11) and tax treaties for the country entered.
+If everything looks correct, sign off on the message or adjust the amount.

 Review the CRA’s support article to learn more about this credit and how it works.